 This bill amends the Code of West Virginia to allow retired county sheriff deputies, correctional officers, and retirees under the state Teachers Retirement System to work for unlimited days without losing their monthly retirement benefits.
-Specifically, it establishes that retired members can return to covered employment in counties with low per capita income or where the county commission approves their hiring.
-The bill also sets a process for determining the necessity of such employment in these counties and allows for the re-employment of retired members for up to five years without suspending their annuity payments.
-Additionally, it mandates that no contributions to the retirement system will be required from retirees working as substitute teachers.
+Specifically, it establishes that retired sheriff deputies can return to work in counties with low per capita income or where the county commission approves their hiring, and their annuity will not be suspended during this employment.
+The bill also introduces a new section that allows counties to hire retired members for covered employment, with a review process every two years to assess the necessity of such hiring.

 Statutes affected: